convexsoft/Wireless-Network-Optimization/README.md

 For a different proof, e.g., the nonlinear Perron−Frobenius theory, please see [IEEE/ACM Transactions on Networking in 2013](https://ieeexplore.ieee.org/abstract/document/6257509/) and [IEEE Transactions on Signal Processing in 2011](https://ieeexplore.ieee.org/abstract/document/5762643/).

 ## 2.4.
 The MATLAB Code
-Below is an example of using our matlab code to solve the stochastic problem with a single total power constraint:\\
+Below is an example of using our matlab code to solve the problem:\\

 %======================